kynda/joehallenbeck.com/_pages/resume.md

   Framework PHP application responsible for directing workflows and task assignment for a team of 300+ remote editors and translators
-- Spearheaded project to migrate 500,000 invoices from an internally built accounting suite to ZohoBooks or QuickBooks.
+- Spearheaded project to migrate 500,000 invoices from an internally built accounting suite to ZohoBooks.
 Evaluated  potential external accounting suites for suitability.
 Maintained record integrity of new transactions while actively migrating existing records.
-- Refactored a 1.4 million loc monolithic PHP application into smaller business contexts through the application of Domain Driven Design principles.
-Contexts used AWS SNS/SQS queues to communicate domain events between services in a hexagonal architecture.
+- Refactored a 1.4 million loc monolithic PHP application into smaller business contexts through the application of Domain Driven Design principles to create a hexagonal event-driven architecture.
 - 100% remote team; used a scrum-based methodology for project management, unit testing, code reviews, and pairing to maintain team cohesion and project success

 **Developer,** 44Interactive, Sioux Falls, SD 1/2013 -- 12/2014

 - Developed a bespoke e-commerce platform using Laraval that supported inventory